Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 After a moment or two, the project will finish building and (depending on your setup) a browser window should open up and display the development URL, https://localhost:3000.
 If it doesn’t, then open up your favorite browser window and navigate to that URL yourself.

 Take a look at the running app and play with it.
-You’ll see a list of available breeds in the left-hand sidebar complete with previous and next buttons.
+You see a list of available breeds in the left-hand sidebar complete with previous and next buttons.
 Browse through the pages of dog breeds until you find one you like, and make a selection.

-Once you’ve selected a breed radio button, you’ll see the right-hand panel update with a filtered list of dog pictures that match your chosen breed.
+Once you select a breed radio button, you see the right-hand panel update with a filtered list of dog pictures that match your chosen breed.
 Exciting stuff!

 Congratulations, you’ve just built a fully working, browsable, gallery app that pages a list of breeds from an API, and then responds to user input, retrieving a filtered list of images from the same API.
-All the while, you’ve been using axios under the hood to provide a great cross-browser data-fetching experience.
+All the while, you used axios under the hood to provide a great cross-browser data-fetching experience!